… … …

 The Soldan Proof Press – Owners Club

-A little update on the Soldan Owners Club – our press (serial number – 121: 121) is one of only three known Soldan Proof Presses still being used in the UK.
+Further updates on the Soldan Owners Club.
+Our press (serial number – 121: 121) is one of only three known Soldan Proof Presses still being used in the UK.
 The other two owners are:

-Rod Shaw at Beyond Letterpress has refurbished two over the past five years (121: 125 and 121: 122) these have been sold and exported to printers in Europe.
+Rod Shaw – Beyond Letterpress, has refurbished two over the past five years (121: 125 and 121: 122) both presses have found new owners, being sold and exported to printers in Europe.

 - Proofmaster No.1 4 ft. x 6 ft.
 9 in.
 18.5 x 24 in. £760